This article explains why cannot extend C drive in Windows 10 Disk Management and what to do when you are unable to expand C drive.

 If you have tried to shrink D drive, you'll know that Shrink Volume only provide you an option to enter amount of space, and then Unallocated space will be made on the right side of D for you.

 Extend Volume can't extend C: drive except that you move this Unallocated space next to C drive.

 In fact, there are other reasons that could cause Extend Volume grayed out, for example:

 - Extend Volume only supports NTFS and RAW partition, FAT32 and other types of partitions cannot be extended.

-Actually, it is very easy to solve this problem.
-You just need 1 step to run NIUBI Partition Editor to move the Unallocated space behind C drive, and then Extend Volume will be enabled.Download NIUBI Partition Editor, the right side of the main interface is very similar with Disk Management.
+To solve this problem, it is very easy.
+You just need 1 step to move the Unallocated space behind C drive, and then Extend Volume will be enabled.

-Right click drive D and select Resize/Move Volume, drag the middle position towards the right.
+Right click drive D and select "Resize/Move Volume", drag middle position rightwards in the pop-up window.